cnedwards/LivingNeuralNets/README.md

 The code depends on Box2D and SFML 2.1 (linked statically).
 Box2D is included in the repository, but SFML will need to be downloaded.

 ## Future
 In the future, I'd like to change the AI portion of the algorithms to use what I've learned about modern reinforcement learning.
 I'd like to implement something like deep Q-learning (which didn't exist when I initially wrote this project).
 Furthermore, I would also like to increase the number of types of entities and what they eat.
-When I first envisioned this project (8th grade), I had envisioned making a small world.
+When I first imagined this project (8th grade), I had envisioned making a small world.

 ## Example